mayanknauni/Cisco-ACI-PostMan/README.md

 ## How to use it? ##

 Import the collection and environment to your postman client.
+A sample environment (ACI Lab.postman_environment.json) is included for you reference where you can define the url for APIC and the username and password.

 Following high level tasks are included in the collections:-